laila-16/Homogenization_of_Isentropic_Gas_Equations/README.md

    ```

-To reproduce the homogenized system soltuion you can run the code included in Pseudospectral_Code_Homogenized_System .
+To reproduce the homogenized system solution you can run the code included in Pseudospectral_Code_Homogenized_System .